Position-Aware Self-Attention based Neural Sequence Labeling: Proposed Approach

 \subsubsection{Token-specific Position Bias}

 Gaussian bias only takes into account the information of relative distance among tokens, however the way a relative distance affects the distribution of attention might not be the same for different focused tokens, and the discrete context dependencies within the sequence also have much diversity.
 As such, modeling of the relative distance should be further explored in a more flexible manner for addressing the interactions between the representations of relative positions and the input presentations.
-Inspired by Shaw's work~\cite{Shaw2018Self} but different from it, a scalar $\matrix{P}_{ij}(\hat{x_{i}})$ is computed by the inner product of $\hat{x}_{i}$ and $\mathcal{C}(i-j,r)$-th element of $\matrix{W^{(3)}_{(.)}}$, in which $\mathcal{C}(i-j,r)$ is estimated by the relative distance between token $x_i$ and $x_j$,

-where $\matrix{W^{(3)}} \in \mathbb{R}^{(2r+1)\times{d}}$ is a weight matrix; and $r$ is a nonnegative value that reflects the maximum margin between two different tokens.
-In other words, the relative distance between two tokens would be clipped to $r$ if it is greater than the threshold, and its value is equal to the window size $k$\footnote{Note that in the remainder it has the similar meaning when the context is clear and discriminative.}.
-The computation process can be given by $\mathcal{C}(i-j,r)$ (analogous to~\cite{Shaw2018Self}), which indicates the subscript of $\matrix{W^{(3)}}$ and is calculated by
+Inspired by Shaw's work~\cite{Shaw2018Self}, we learn a relative position representation matrix $\matrix{R} \in \mathbb{R}^{r\times{d}}$ and inject the position information into the attention score.
+Here $d$ denotes the representation dim and $r$ is a nonnegative value that reflects the maximum margin between two different tokens.
+In other words, the relative distance between two tokens would be clipped to $r$ if it is greater than the threshold, following the essential hypothesis that the precise relative position information is not useful while beyond a certain distance.
+And its value is equal to the window size $k$\footnote{Note that in the remainder it has the similar meaning when the context is clear and discriminative.} Specifically, a scalar $\matrix{P}_{ij}(\hat{x_{i}})$ is composed of two term, which are parameterized as follows,

-Note that the maximum of the relative position is clipped to a threshold $r$ follow the essential hypothesis, that is, the precise relative position information is not useful while beyond a certain distance.
+where $\hat{v} \in \mathbb{R}^{d}$ is a weight vector, and $\hat{b} \in \mathbb{R}^1$ denotes the bias term.
+Here the first term is computed by the inner product of $\hat{x}_{i}$ and $\left|i-j\right|$-th (or $r$-th) element of $\matrix{R}$, which represent the content-dependent positional information.
+And the second term that transforms the corresponding representation of relative position to a scalar score, can be reparded as a general global position bias.
+Note that the relative position representation matrix $\matrix{R}$ is also trainable which is optimized during training along with other parameters.